python/cpython/Doc/library/stdtypes.rst

    using :func:`zip`: ``pairs = zip(d.values(), d.keys())``.
 Another way to
    create the same list is ``pairs = [(v, k) for (k, v) in d.items()]``.

-   Iterating views while adding or deleting entries in the dictionary will raise a :exc:`RuntimeError`.
+   Iterating views while adding or deleting entries in the dictionary may raise a :exc:`RuntimeError` or fail to iterate over all entries.

 .. describe:: x in dictview